vindarel/lisp-journey/content/blog/state-of-the-common-lisp-ecosystem-2020.md

 - YAML: cl-yaml
 - CSV: [cl-csv](https://github.com/AccelerationNet/cl-csv)

-Jonathan was new in 2015.
-It was presented as "a very fast JSON encoder and decoder".

 In additon, to work with JSON we now have:

 - [json-pointer](https://github.com/y2q-actionman/cl-json-pointer) - A JSON Pointer implementation.
 - [json-mop](https://github.com/gschjetne/json-mop) - A metaclass for bridging CLOS and JSON objects (remind that JSON libraries can already serialize your own objects).
 - [json-schema](https://github.com/fisxoj/json-schema)

+**Achievement**

+New in 2015, Jonathan is now a good first choice for an easy to use and fast JSON encoder and decoder.

 **Consolidation**